all-in-one-of/snippets/HOU DOP Flip.md

 - Enabling Collision Separation on the FLIP Object and setting this value to the Particle Separation or smaller will create a higher-resolution collision field
 - Accurate velocities for moving collision objects are extremely important.
 - {Deforming Object} shelf tool to set up deforming geometry as a FLIP collision object.
-- SOP `Collision Source` SOP -  interpolate deforming geometry, calculate point velocities, and create VDB.
+- SOP `Collision Source` -  interpolate deforming geometry, calculate point velocities, and create VDB.
 Usually used in conjunction with a Static Object DOP.

 # Sourcing